deejaygraham/sketchnoting-for-developers/draft.md

 novices and experts form connections and found that experts often learn faster because they have a better understanding of the big picture and can put new facts into perspective more easily with known data.

+Ainsworth Prain Tytler 2011
+"Use of drawing caters to individual learner differences, as a drawing is shaped by the learners current or emerging ideas and knowledge..."

 Dreyfuss Model?

 Dual Coding Theory - Alan Paivio proposed the idea that hearing the word apple, a person can write the word and